vboyev-MSFT/defender-docs/defender-office-365/attack-simulation-training-faq.md

 By default, Outlook is configured to block automatic image downloads in messages from the internet.
 Although you can [configure Outlook to automatically download images](https://support.microsoft.com/office/15e08854-6808-49b1-9a0a-50b81f2d617a), we don't recommend it due to the security implications (potential automatic download of malicious code or web bugs, also known as web beacons or tracking pixels).

-### I see clicks or compromise events from users who insist they didn't click the link in the simulation message OR I am seeing clicks within a few seconds of delivery for many of my users.
-(False positives)
+### I see clicks or compromise events from users who insist they didn't click the link in the simulation message OR I am seeing clicks within a few seconds of delivery for many of my users (false positives).
+What's going on?

-These events can occur when there are security devices, or applications that might be inspecting the mail, some of which may include (but not limited to):
+These events can occur when additional security devices or applications inspect simulation messages.
+For example (but not limited to):

-- Applications/plugins within outlook that inspect/intercept the message
+- Applications or plugins within Outlook that inspect or intercept the message.
-- Email security applications
+- Email security applications.
-- Endpoint security or antivirus software
+- Endpoint security or anti-virus software.
-- SOAR playbooks that auto-triage/auto-respond to reported messages
+- Security orchestration, automation and response (SOAR) playbooks that automatically triage or automatically respond to reported messages.

-These kind of applications can look at the website content for the purpose of detecting real phish, and you will need to define  exclusions for simulation messages.
+These types of applications can look at web content to detecting phishing, so you need to define exclusions for simulation messages in these applications.

-Looking through different fields like IP (e.g. EmailLinkClicked_IP) and TimeStamp (e.g. EmailLinkClicked_TimeStamp) may give more details about the event. e.g. if a click occured within a few seconds of delivery, and it is a non-Microsoft IP or not your company/user's IP, then it is likely that a third-party filtering system or another service is intercepting the message.
+EmailLinkClicked_IP and EmailLinkClicked_TimeStamp data might give more details about the event.
+For example, if a click occured a few seconds after delivery, and the IP address doesn't belong to Microsoft, your company, or the user, then it's likely that a third-party filtering system or another service intercepted the message.

-For any non-Microsoft filtering systems or service that you use, you need to allow or exempt the following items:
+For any non-Microsoft filtering systems or services, you need to allow or exempt the following items:

 - All [Attack simulation training URLs](attack-simulation-training-get-started.md#simulations) and the corresponding domains.
 Currently, we don't send simulation messages from a static list of IP addresses.
 - Any other domains that you use in custom payloads.